-The School operates the following funds: a General Fund, which accounts for general operations and internal account activities and a Special Revenue Fund, which accounts for Federal grant programs and food service operations.
+The School operates the following funds: a General Fund, which accounts for general operations and internal account activities and a Special Revenue Fund, which accounts for Federal grant programs.
 The School adopts an annual budget for its governmental funds.
 A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.

 Fiduciary Financial Statements: Fiduciary financial statements report detailed information about funds held by the School in a trustee or agency capacity for others.
-Thus, these funds cannot be used to support the schools own programs.
-They are included in this report as they were deemed material to the school in its second year of operations.
+Thus, these funds cannot be used to support the school's own programs.
+They are included in this report as they were deemed material to the school in its third year of operations.